TITLE 77: PUBLIC HEALTH

 D) signature of surrogate decision-maker.

-g) Revocation of a written DNR Advance Directive shall be made only in one or more of the following ways:
+h) Revocation of a written DNR or POLST Advance Directive shall be made only in one or more of the following ways:

-1) The Advance Directive is physically destroyed by the physician who signed the Advance Directive or by the person who gave written consent to the Advance Directive; or
+1) The advance directive is physically destroyed by the authorized practitioner who signed the advance directive or by the person who gave written consent to the advance directive; or

-2) The Advance Directive is verbally rescinded by the physician who signed the Advance Directive or by the person who gave written consent to the Advance Directive and the word "VOID" is written in large letters across the front of the Advance Directive, and the Advance Directive is signed and dated by the physician who signed the Advance Directive or by the person who gave written consent to the Advance Directive.
+2) The advance directive is verbally rescinded by the authorized practitioner who signed the advance directive or by the person who gave written consent to the advance directive, the word "VOID" is written in large letters across the front of the advance directive, and the advance directive is signed and dated by the authorized practitioner who signed the advance directive or by the person who gave written consent to the advance directive.

-h) A System's DNR policy shall require System personnel to make a reasonable attempt to verify the identity of the patient (for example, identification by another person or an identifying bracelet) named in a valid DNR Advance Directive.
+i) A System's DNR and POLST policy shall require System personnel to make a reasonable attempt to verify the identity of the patient (for example, identification by another person or an identifying bracelet) named in a valid DNR or POLST advance directive.

-i) The policy shall describe the roles of the on-line medical control physician and ECRN in DNR situations.
+j) The policy shall describe the roles of the on-line medical control physician and ECRN in DNR or POLST situations.

-j) The policy shall state which System EMS personnel are authorized to respond to a valid DNR Advance Directive (EMT-P, EMT-I, EMT-B, Pre-hospital RN, First Responder (FR), First Responder/Automated External Defibrillator (FR/AED)).
+k) The policy shall state which System EMS Personnel are authorized to respond to a valid DNR or POLST advance directive (Paramedic, PHRN, A-EMT, EMT-I, EMT, EMR).

-l) The policy shall describe the System's program for educating System personnel concerning the policy.
+m) The policy shall describe the System's program for educating System personnel concerning the DNR or POLST policy.